Vaporwave: Characteristics

 Adding to its dual engagement with musical and visual art forms, vaporwave embraces the Internet as a cultural, social, and aesthetic medium.
-The visual aesthetic (often stylized as "ＡＥＳＴＨＥＴＩＣＳ", with fullwidth characters) incorporates early Internet imagery, late 1990s web design, glitch art, and cyberpunk tropes, as well as anime, Greco-Roman statues, and 3D-rendered objects.
+The visual aesthetic (often stylized as "ＡＥＳＴＨＥＴＩＣＳ", with fullwidth characters) incorporates 1990s Web design and imagery, glitch art, and cyberpunk tropes, as well as anime, Greco-Roman statues, Memphis Milano geometric shapes, and 3D-rendered objects.
 VHS degradation is another common effect seen in vaporwave art.
 Generally, artists limit the chronology of their source material between Japan's economic flourishing in the 1980s and the September 11 attacks or dot-com bubble burst of 2001 (some albums, including Floral Shoppe, depict the intact Twin Towers on their covers).
-(Note: One vaporwave album that directly interrogates 9/11 is News at 11 (2016) by Cat System Corp.)
+One vaporwave album that directly interrogates 9/11 is News at 11 (2016) by Cat System Corp.
+However, some vaporwave projects do use more recent samples; one example is John Zobele's 2017 album Social Justice Whatever, which primarily utilizes samples dating to the late 2000s and early 2010s.

 History and legacy

 Precursors

-Pitchfork reviewed the album Life's a Gas (1996) by German group Love Inc. as evoking "the approach vaporwave producers would take 15 years later, stripping bits of ephemeral radio pop down to ghostly patinas and examining our relationships with the stray songs that rattle around in our memories."
+Pitchfork reviewed the album Life's a Gas (1996) by German musician Wolfgang Voigt under the name Love Inc. as evoking "the approach vaporwave producers would take 15 years later, stripping bits of ephemeral radio pop down to ghostly patinas and examining our relationships with the stray songs that rattle around in our memories."